MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 The [!INCLUDE [Product short](includes/product-short.md)] portal allows the creation of your [!INCLUDE [Product short](includes/product-short.md)] instance, displays the data received from [!INCLUDE [Product short](includes/product-short.md)] sensors, and enables you to monitor, manage, and investigate threats in your network environment.

 - **[!INCLUDE [Product short](includes/product-short.md)] sensor**
-[!INCLUDE [Product short](includes/product-short.md)] sensors are installed directly on your domain controllers.
-The sensor directly monitors domain controller traffic, without the need for a dedicated server, or configuration of port mirroring.
+[!INCLUDE [Product short](includes/product-short.md)] sensors can be directly installed on the following:
+  - **Domain controllers**: The sensor directly monitors domain controller traffic, without the need for a dedicated server, or configuration of port mirroring.
+  - **AD FS**: The sensor directly monitors network traffic and authentication events.
 - **[!INCLUDE [Product short](includes/product-short.md)] cloud service**
 [!INCLUDE [Product short](includes/product-short.md)] cloud service runs on Azure infrastructure and is currently deployed in the US, Europe, and Asia. [!INCLUDE [Product short](includes/product-short.md)] cloud service is connected to Microsoft's intelligent security graph.